kansel-dev/solana-nft-bot/README.md

 Create a `.env file` in the project's root directory and define your environment variables.
 You can use the `.env.example` file as a template.
 - Start the bot.
 ## Usage
 Staking bots are automated tools designed to simplify the process of staking cryptocurrency assets to earn rewards.
 In the realm of NFT (Non-Fungible Token) projects, staking bots serve to incentivize both NFT holders and project administrators by enabling the earning of additional tokens or benefits through staking their NFTs.
-Here’s how NFT holders and project administrators can interact with and utilize a staking bot, along with practical examples and scenarios:

 **For NFT Holders:**